Contributing to JRuby

 Check out the Hacking Guide - NaHi built an awesome Prezi fly-through tour of the JRuby codebase.
 Take a look through it for getting bearings with the codebase.

-Submit Code Changes - Code changes are great.
+Submit Code Changes - We welcome behavioral, performance, quality, and documentation changes alike.
 Send them back with a GitHub pull request for review.

 Fix the wiki - We also depend on community contributions and edits to keep our documentation informative and relevant.
 If you have a useful FAQ or walkthrough or article, please add it to the wiki.
 And we welcome anyone who wants to help reorganize or edit existing content.